 Distance from Melbourne: 301km

-Camping is available at Nyimba Camp, the campground high above Lake Tali Karng, just near the trail that shoots down steeply to that hidden lake.
-Toilets are provided at this site.
-Note that you are not permitted to camp on the shores of the lake.
+Campsite: Camping is available at Nyimba Camp, the campground high above Lake Tali Karng, just near the trail that shoots down steeply to that hidden lake.
+There are toilets available but please note that camping on the shores of the lake isn’t permitted.